paulveillard/cybersecurity-pki/README.md

 > One thing to keep in mind is that X.509 is not an application, but a specification upon which applications like Secure Multipurpose Internet Mail Extensions (S/MIME) and Transport Layer Security (TLS) are based.
 The building blocks are very generic and derive most of their meaning from the relations that exist/are established between them.
 It’s called an infrastructure for a reason.

+### PKI Process

+#### 1 - A requestor generates a CSR and submits it to the CA.

+#### 2 - The CA issues a certificate based on the CSR and returns it to the requestor.

+#### 3 - Should the certificate at some point be revoked, the CA adds it to its CRL.

 ## `Root Certificate Programs`